viviRbi/vyNote/readme.md

 5. What is SonarQube / SonarCloud?
 Explain some of the features of it

-6. What is a build?
+## What is a build?
 What is the end result of a build?
-What is the build tool youve used for Java projects?
+What is the build tool youve used for
+Java projects?
+- The "Build" is a process that covers all the steps required to create a "deliverable" of your software.
+- a generic term describes the overall process which includes compiling.
+- "Compiling" is turning .java files into .class files

-7. What are the Maven lifecycles?
+## What are the Maven lifecycles?
 List the steps in the build lifecycle
+- Each building pharse repesent a stage in Maven lifecycles
+- process resouces, compile, test, package, verify, install, deploy